Table of Contents

 Oil can be flammable so use a little bit and only on the armature.
-If any oil or an excess of oil gets on the contacts make sure you clean it up before energizing and running the equipment.
-If the contactor can be disassembled you can disassemble it and use sand paper to sand the armature.
+If any oil or an excess of oil gets on the contacts make sure you clean it up.
+Clean it before energizing and running the equipment.
+If the contactor can be disassembled you can disassemble it and use sandpaper to sand the armature.
 This should stop the nuisance humming coming from the contactor.
 If it doesn’t then replace the contactor especially if it annoys someone or there are complaints.

 Another problem that can occur with a compressor contactor is the failure of the coil.
-In most residential and light commercial system, the coil is powered by 24 volts.
-In heavy commercial systems the coil voltage can be 120 volts and up with some coils having a range of voltage depending on the manufacturer and based on the available control voltage.
-In the case of a failed coil the contactor needs to be replaced.
+In most residential and light commercial system the coil is powered by 24 volts.
+Heavy commercial systems the coil voltage can be 120 volts and up.
+Some compressor contactor coils have a range of voltage(s) depending on the manufacturer and based on the available control voltage.
+In the case of a failed coil, the contactor needs to be replaced.

 Always check with the manufacturer for proper ratings of compressor contactors.
 If you replace a contactor it needs to be replaced with an exact replacement.
 Some single pole controls are single-pole to allow electricity to pass to other necessary components.
-In many cases, if there is a single contactor in an air conditioner or heat pump T2 is allowing current to be passed through the closed side of the contactor because of a crankcase heater to protect the compressor in the colder months.
+In many cases, there is a single pole contactor in an air conditioner or heat pump.
+This is as designed.
+T2 is allowing current to be passed through the closed side of the contactor.
+This is necessary for a crankcase heater to protect the compressor in the colder months.

 Compressor Contactors for Air Conditioners and Heat Pumps